dansholds/grapple-comps-min/content/posts/13998-blue-coast-jiu-jitsu-league-spring-open.md

 l Tie-Breakers

-- Judgment: (in case of the last bout only) the fighter with less warnings
+- Judgment- (in case of the last bout only) the fighter with less warnings

 wins.